Blue9/ece3400-team20/Labs/Lab4TeamFPGA/Lab4TeamFPGA.md

 # Team FPGA Color Bar Test:

 In order to test whether this downsampling was accurate, we needed to enable the Color Bar Test on the Arduino.
-We added the following registers to do so in the OV7670 sketch:
+We added the following registers to do so in the OV7670 sketch from Team Arduino:

 ```
 OV7670_write_register(0x12, 0x0E); // enable color bar testes